 I was born in Jamaica to Guyanese parents and emigrated to Canada when I was four.
 I was the child who brought home all the creatures, including the creepy crawly ones, and I was happiest outside in wild places (and still am).

 My career is as diverse and eclectic as I am.
 My background is in PR and communications.
-I started in the fashion, beauty and lifestyle sector, eventually ran my own PR agency, and later shifted into non-profit where I spent nearly a decade inspiring change on behalf of animals.
+I started in the fashion, beauty, and lifestyle sector, eventually ran my own PR agency, and later shifted into non-profit where I spent nearly a decade inspiring change on behalf of animals.
 My willingness to take risks led me back to self-employment and into the world of events and wedding planning, where I founded two disruptive companies that challenged the wastefulness of the wedding industry.
 I’ve done such a variety of things — from planning luxury parties for top fashion brands, to runway shows at Toronto Fashion Week, to doing swift water training in an icy river in New Zealand, and learning about elephants in Kenya — that I often marvel at how lucky I’ve been!

-Why are forests important to me
+Why forests are important to me

 I spent my early childhood rambling around in the forest behind my house and playing in a stand of pine trees in the middle of my suburban street, and I think that began my love of forests.
 I’ve maintained that love throughout my life, and I feel happiest and most grounded when I’m outside and connected to nature.
 I’ve watched in horror as our wild places have disappeared over my lifetime, and I’m committed to ensuring we stop hurting our home, and work to protect and preserve it.